hopeman15/games-on-the-go/.github/ISSUE_TEMPLATE/android-bug-report.md

 ---
 name: Android Bug Report
-about: Help make Games on the Go better by reporting bugs, and other issues.
+about: Create a report to help us improve
+title: ''
-labels: bug :bug:, android :robot:
+labels: 'android :robot:, bug :bug:'
+assignees: ''

 ---

 Your issue may have been reported already.
 Please have a quick look in the